rivermont/spidy/README.md

 # Files

-### README.md
+### config/
-This readme file.
+Contains configuration files.

 ### media/
-Images used in this readme file.
+Contains the images used in this README file.

 ## Save Files
+Some of these files will be created when `crawler.py` is first run.

 ### crawler_todo.txt
 Contains all of the links that spidy has found but not yet crawled.